 Have parchment paper ready.
 Sprinkle this with cocoa powder or mini chocolate chips if you would like. (optional)

 Dip each cake ball in melted chocolate, then place on the parchment paper.
-Be sure to place them straight up so the straws are pointed at a 90 degree angle.
-Add the ginger accent by dipping a small piece at a time of candied ginger into the melting chocolate (you are using it like a glue) and place it on the cake pop.
+Be sure to place them straight up so the straws are pointed at a 90-degree angle.
+Add the ginger accent by dipping a small piece at a time of candied ginger into the melting chocolate (you are using it as a glue) and place it on the cake pop.

 Place on a beautiful tray for a party or package some up as an unforgettable gift for a friend.

 Did you make these?
 Please post a comment on how you liked them!